2 posts in one week? Whaaaat?

 Heat water (enough to boil rice in) in a large vessel over medium-high heat.
 Add black peppers, bay leaves, and salt.
 Once it comes to a boil, add soaked rice (drain before adding), and cook until about 75% cooked through.
 Drain and set aside.

 In a large vessel, drizzle in a bit of oil.
 Top with half of the rice, followed by the meat and lentil mixture.
 Top with cilantro, mint, and fried onions.
 Cover with remaining rice.
-Sprinkle on additional fried onions, and gently place the boiled eggs on top.
+Sprinkle on additional fried onions, and gently place the boiled eggs and fried potatoes (with oil) on top.
 Cover.
 Cook over low heat until the rice has finished cooking, about 30 minutes.